 (2) Take Leisurely Walks

 It’s time to get yourself out of the house and have some fresh air.
-If you are in a stump, taking short or long walks outside will give you the needed push to think of something new.
+If you are in a slump, taking short or long walks outside will give you the needed push to think of something new.
 Walk your dog or start an exercise routine.
 Listen to a shuffled playlist or an audiobook while taking a leisurely stroll.
 Don’t forget to bring your camera or phone when going out for a walk so that you can take pictures of inspiring pieces of nature.

 (3) Buy Yourself Flowers

-I always notice that when I have flowers on my desk, it gives me a boost in motivation and creativity.
+I always notice that when I have flowers on my desk, it gives me a boost of motivation and creativity.
 Having fresh flowers on hand is like having a piece of nature inside your workspace.
 It is a refreshing and lovely addition to a place where things could get drab or mundane after long hours of work.
 If you opt for something more sustainable, try incorporating indoor plants to your space.